This page tells you about the use of black cohosh in people with cancer. You can read about

 - Talk to your cancer doctor before you buy or use any alternative or complementary therapy

 We recommend that you use herbal medicine from a trained herbal medicine practitioner registered with a professional body such as the National Institute for Medical Herbalists or the College of Practitioners of Phytotherapy.
-The Complementary and Natural Healthcare Council (CNHC), supported by the Department of Health, also maintains a register that all complementary therapy practitioners can join.
+The Complementary and Natural Healthcare Council (CNHC) also maintains a register that all complementary therapy practitioners can join.
+You can find details of these organisations below.

 A herbal medicine practitioner will monitor your progress regularly and do simple liver function tests to check that there are no side effects from the prescriptions.
 And they also know when not to prescribe a herb.
 Relying on advice from staff in health food shops and the internet is very risky as the people involved in giving advice have little, or no, training.